mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 model.voltage.magnitude
 model.voltage.angle
 ```

-Thus, we start with the set of voltage magnitude values that are constant throughout iteration, and the rest of the values correspond to the "flat start".
+Consequently, when using the Newton-Raphson method, the iteration begins with a fixed set of voltage magnitude values that remain constant throughout the process.
+The remaining values are initialized as part of the "flat start" approach.

 ---